LumiOpen/alpaca_eval/README.md

 - Set the chat template in `prompt.txt`

 ### Generating outputs and judgments for a model
 This generates responses for a model and then uses GPT-4 as judge to obtain pairwise preferences between the model responses and reference responses.
+The original AlpacaEval uses `gpt-4-turbo` as the judge but we use `gpt-4o-2024-08-06` because it is cheaper than older GPT-4 models.

 If you don't supply a reference model config, the reference responses will be taken from the 'output' column of the alpaca_eval dataset.
 For Finnish, this is https://huggingface.co/datasets/LumiOpen/alpaca_eval_multi